How to Test React Native Apps on iOS and Android Devices

 With the ever-increasing fragmentation, teams are bound to face the challenge of testing apps across latest devices with the change in mobile usage trends.
 Naturally, teams need a scalable and feasible method that allows them to meet their testing goals speedily.

 Adopting a real device cloud like BrowserStack for app testing is one such feasible method that eliminates the burden of setting up test infrastructure for teams.
-It eliminates the overhead of maintaining the device labs.
+It eliminates the overhead of maintaining the digital labs.
 This way team can purely focus on testing and delivery of robust apps.